ancap-ch/from-en/en/Universally Preferable Behaviour/p03_ch03_03_existence_versus_non-existence.md

 #### UPB And "The Majority"

 UPB does not allow for the accumulation of individuals to override or reverse the properties of each individual.
 Ten lions do not make an elephant, a government, or a god.
-Ten thousand soldiers might make an “army,” but they cannot reverse gravity, or make murder moral.
+Ten thousand soldiers might make an “army”, but they cannot reverse gravity, or make murder moral.

 Returning one last time to the room of Bob and Doug, let’s introduce “Jane.”

 Now that there are three people in the room, we can look at the “majority rule” principle.

 If Bob, Doug and Jane take a “vote” on whether or not it is moral to rape Jane, we would all recoil at such an unjust and immoral premise.
-Clearly, even if Jane were “outvoted,” we would not consider the resulting rape to be transformed into a morally good act.
+Clearly, even if Jane were “outvoted”, we would not consider the resulting rape to be transformed into a morally good act.

 Why not?